perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

          ===================================

-At first glance the Perl 6 version may seem like something of a backwards step â all those extra quotation marks and commas that the Perl 5 format didn't require.
+At first glance the Perl 6 version may seem like something of a backwards step – all those extra quotation marks and commas that the Perl 5 format didn't require.
 But the new formatting interface does have several distinct advantages: